danielynx/rocketseat-repositories-portfolio-api/README.md

-# NodeJS Portfolio Repository
+# Repositories Portfolio API

-Project developed proposal as a challenge by the instructor to memorize the course content.
+NodeJS project proposal as a challenge by the instructor during the Rocketseat GoStack course to memorize the content.

+This is the API to support a project that will manage repositories to create a developer portfolio.

 ## What I learned or did in this project?